Tomás Mulcahy

 Tomás Mulcahy (born 26 June 1963) is an Irish former hurler and Gaelic footballer who played as a right corner-forward at senior level for the Cork county team.

-Born in Blackpool, Cork, Mulcahy first played competitive Gaelic games during his schooling at the North Monastery.
+Born in Knocknaheeney, Cork, Mulcahy first played competitive Gaelic games during his schooling at the North Monastery.
 He arrived on the inter-county scene at the age of seventeen when he first linked up with the Cork minor teams as a dual player before later joining the under-21 sides.
 He made his senior hurling debut during the 1983 championship.
 Mulcahy immediately became a regular member of the starting fifteen and won three All-Ireland medals, five Munster medals and one National Hurling League medal.
 The All-Ireland-winning captain of 1990, he was an All-Ireland runner-up on two occasions.

 As a member of the Munster inter-provincial team on a number of occasions, Mulcahy won two Railway Cup medals.
 At club level he is a one-time championship medallist with Glen Rovers.

 Mulcahy's father, Gerald Mulcahy, also played for Cork.

 Throughout his career Mulcahy made 27 championship appearances.
 His retirement came following the conclusion of the 1994 championship.

 In retirement from playing Mulcahy became involved in team management and coaching.
 At inter-county level he served as a selector with the Cork under-21 team as well as coaching the Glen Rovers and Lismore senior teams.
 Mulcahy has also worked as an analyst with The Sunday Game.

 Mulcahy is widely regarded as one of the legends of Cork hurling.
 During his playing days he won two All-Star awards.
-Mulcahy was also chosen as one of the 125 greatest hurlers of all-time in a 2009 poll, while he was also selected as one of Cork's greatest players of the era in a 2013 selection.
+Mulcahy was also chosen as one of the 125 greatest hurlers of all time in a 2009 poll, while he was also selected as one of Cork's greatest players of the era in a 2013 selection.